topcoder-platform/Topbot/docs/DeploymentGuide.md

  By default, Slack lambda runs on port 3001.
 So if you are using defaults, you don't need to change this field.

+10. **ENV** Central TC needs to communicate with Slack lambda.
+Set the URI of Teams lambda in the `provider:environment:TEAMS_LAMBDA_URI` field in `serverless.yml`.
+You can deploy Teams lambda at this port later after TC central is deployed.

+ By default, Teams lambda runs on port 3002.
+So if you are using defaults, you don't need to change this field.

+11. **ENV** Provide conect bearer token in `serverless.yml` -> `provider:environment:CONNECT_BEARER_TOKEN`

-10. All the required environment values in `serverless.yml` should be filled now.
+12. All the required environment values in `serverless.yml` should be filled now.
 It should look something like,
     ```
+    service: central_tc

     provider:
     name: aws
     runtime: nodejs10.x

     environment:
         # AWS configuration
         AWS_ACCESS_KEY_ID: FAKE_ACCESS_KEY_ID
         AWS_SECRET_ACCESS_KEY: FAKE_SECRET_ACCESS_KEY